Applications

 Representative results of our measurements are shown in Figure 4

-Fig. 4 Spatial variation of the vertical component (perpendiqular to the sheet surface) of the magnetic field.
-The sheet undergoed rolling deformation (reduction of size form 0.5 mm to 0.3 mm sheet 17).
-The measurements have been made with a Tosiba Hall sensor (Vo=5 Volts).
-The two arrows indicate the direction of the rolling (RD) and the magnetization corespondigly.
+Fig. 4 Spatial variation of the vertical component (perpendicular to the sheet surface) of the magnetic field.
+The sheet underwent rolling deformation (reduction in thickness from 0.5 mm to 0.3 mm, sheet 17).
+The measurements have been made using a Toshiba Hall sensor (Vo = 5 V).
+The two arrows indicate the direction of the rolling (RD) and the magnetizatioν respectively.